-

 *Based on $398 per credit hour

 If you are a well-prepared student and know that you ultimately want to earn a master’s degree, taking advantage of a combined program can reduce the time and tuition you’ll invest than if you choose to pursue a bachelor’s and a master’s degree separately.
-At Franklin, you can earn a master’s degree in cybersecurity, human resources, IT or public administration in a streamlined format combined with a bachelor’s degree.
+At Franklin, you can earn a master’s degree in criminal justice, cybersecurity, human resources, IT or public administration in a streamlined format combined with a bachelor’s degree.

 Any student can enroll in a bachelor’s and master’s combined program.
 However, prior to enrollment in the first graduate course, you must complete the Graduate Application for Admission.
 This initiates the formal admission process to the master’s program and ensures you are academically prepared for graduate-level work.
 You must complete the admission process and be accepted into the master’s program prior to being registered for any graduate-level course.